uswds/uswds-site/_components/card.md

 type: component
 title: Card
 category: Components
-lead: Cards are containers for content that can live as part of a collection or by itself.
-They include interactive options so users can access more information about the items contained within them.
+lead: Cards serve as containers that can exist individually or as part of a collection.
 ---

+The card component acts as an entry point to more detailed information and can contain elements such as multimedia, text, links, graphs, and captions.

+Card is typically a member of a collection of similar cards as well as a subset or summary of a parent record.
+A card is distinct from its collection peers in content.
+A card is distinct from its page context in form.

+A card is modular in the sense that you can vary the order of its peers without destroying the card’s meaning.

 {% include code/preview.html component="card" %}
 <section class="site-component-section">